dustinwloring1988/learn-nanochat/readme.md

 #### Challenge 21
 Understand CORE metric evaluation.
 Possibly implement now or possibly hold off.
 (Decided to implement.)

+#### Challenge 22
+Add wandb logging.
+This should be straightforward and maybe it will be helpful before scaling up training.

 #### Future potential challenges, things to look up, questions, and todo
 * Evaluate the tokenizer similar to `scripts/tok_eval.py`.